+The Holy Gospel of our Lord Jesus Christ, according to St. John.
+Glory to you, Lord Jesus Christ.
 When he had gone out, Jesus said, 'Now the Son of Man has been glorified, and God has been glorified in him.
 If God has been glorified in him, God will also glorify him in himself and will glorify him at once.
 Little children, I am with you only a little longer.
 You will look for me; and as I said to the Jews so now I say to you, "Where I am going, you cannot come."
 I give you a new commandment, that you love one another.
-Just as I have loved you, you also should love one another.'
+Just as I have loved you, you also should love one another.
 For the Gospel of the Lord.
 Praise to you, Lord Jesus Christ.
-THE SERMON The Vicar, The Revd Dr Peter French THE ANTHEM 'And I Saw A New Heaven' Edgar Bainton (1880-1956) THE NICENE CREED said together, standing We believe in one God, the Father, the Almighty, maker of heaven and earth, of all that is, seen and unseen.
+THE SERMON The Vicar, The Revd Dr Peter French THE NICENE CREED said together, standing We believe in one God, the Father, the Almighty, maker of heaven and earth, of all that is, seen and unseen.
 We believe in one Lord, Jesus Christ, the only Son of God, eternally begotten of the Father, God from God, Light from Light, true God from true God, begotten, not made, of one being with the Father; through him all things were made.
 For us and for our salvation he came down from heaven: was incarnate of the Holy Spirit and the Virgin Mary, and became truly human.
 For our sake he was crucified under Pontius Pilate; he suffered death and was buried.
 On the third day he rose again in accordance with the Scriptures; he ascended into heaven and is seated at the right hand of the Father.
 He will come again in glory to judge the living and the dead, and his kingdom will have no end.
 We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son, who with the Father and the Son is worshipped and glorified, who has spoken through the Prophets.
 We believe in one holy catholic and apostolic Church.
 We acknowledge one baptism for the forgiveness of sins.
 We look for the resurrection of the dead, and the life of the world to come.
 Amen.
-THE PRAYERS OF THE PEOPLE led by John Horan The Prayers end with the following Almighty God, you have promised to hear our prayers.
+THE PRAYERS OF THE PEOPLE led by Brenda Mouritz The Prayers end with the following Almighty God, you have promised to hear our prayers.
 Grant that what we have asked in faith, we may by your grace receive, through Jesus Christ our Lord.
 Amen.
+PARISH NOTICES

-PARISH NOTICES THE GREETING OF PEACE standing We are the body of Christ.
+THE GREETING OF PEACE standing We are the body of Christ.
 His Spirit is with us.
 The peace of the Lord be always with you.
 And also with you.

-All share with each other a 'COVIDsafe' sign of peace Feel free to come and share peace with those people joining us on Zoom OFFERTORY As the gifts of bread and wine are brought forward, a monetary collection for the life of St. John's is taken.
+All share with each other a 'COVIDsafe' sign of peace OFFERTORY As the gifts of bread and wine are brought forward, a monetary collection for the life of St. John's is taken.
 Please give by contributing to the collection plate, at the paypoint at the rear of the church or by scanning the QR code.